ambrosus/universal-router/README.md

 - `uint256` The ID of the punk you wish to purchase
 - `address` The recipient of the punk
-- `uint256` The amount of ETH to pay for the punk
+- `uint256` The amount of AMB to pay for the punk

 Encoding parameters in a bytes string in this way gives us maximum flexiblity to be able to support many commands which require different datatypes in a gas-efficient way.